 Reactive hypoglycemia: What can I do?

-Generally, a medical evaluation is done to determine whether symptoms are caused by low blood sugar — and whether symptoms resolve once blood sugar returns to normal.
-Further evaluation of reactive hypoglycemia depends on the severity of symptoms.
+Generally, a medical evaluation is done to learn if symptoms are caused by low blood sugar and if so, whether symptoms get better when blood sugar returns to normal.
+Additional testing may need to be done if you have more-serious symptoms.

-- Eat a well-balanced diet, including lean and nonmeat sources of protein, and high-fiber foods, including whole grains, fruits and vegetables.
+- Eating a balanced diet, including lean and nonmeat sources of protein, and high-fiber foods, including whole grains, fruits and vegetables

-- Eat several small meals and snacks throughout the day, no more than three hours apart during the waking hours.
+- Eating several small meals and snacks throughout the day, about three hours apart during waking hours